-Jim: Ah, it's so true.
-You know, someone said to me, if you think about the 100,000 children in the U.S. that are in foster and have no parents, think of the Christian community, the ripple effect that you talked about, the statement that it makes for pro-life.
+Jim: Ah, it’s so true.
+You know, someone said to me, if we were to - if you think about the 100,000 children in the U.S. that are in foster and have no parents, think of the Christian community, the ripple effect that you talked about, the statement that it makes for pro-life.

-Jim: I mean, just that and then actually, changing the heart, the direction, the pattern of 100,000 children.
+Jim: I mean, just that and then actually, changing the heart, the direction, the - the pattern of 100,000 children.

 Jim: That’s powerful.